We Redesigned Our Website: Here’s What We Learned

 That’s what you get with an agency.

 The average agency has a number of people, each with specific skill sets in the fields that you are looking to outsource.
-Most digital marketing agencies are filled with people skilled in SEO, lead generation, ad-buying, copywriting, social media, PR, data science, graphic design, photo-editing, videography, web development, marketing automation, and strategy.
+Most digital marketing agencies have people skilled in SEO, lead generation, ad-buying, copywriting, social media, PR, data science, graphic design, photo-editing, videography, web development, marketing automation, and strategy.

 In addition to the collective expertise of an agency, you get the collective savings.
 To put this in perspective, if you needed to fill a digital marketing department for a mid-sized business you would likely need the following (based on BLS 2018 Median Pay), at a minimum:

 Marketing manager – $132,620

 Web Developer – $69,430